Why work for 2 Degrees?

 As we began to make multiple sales and garner a reputation around campus (helped by the exposure via the SHFCO partnership), further collaborative opportunities emerged.
 We began to work with the leader of the Wesleyan University Patricelli Center for Social Entrepreneurship.
 In just a few months, this connection led to 2 more partnerships, sales to three separate retailers, sampling demos at three on-campus events, and the opportunity to give a speech at a seminar.
 Reaching out and connecting with other groups is critical.
 The more people you get on your side, the more success you will have.

 Sales: Pitching to Retailers

-The easiest way to be a successful Two Degrees Campus Director is to believe in the Two Degrees mission.
+The easiest way to be a successful 2 Degrees Campus Director is to believe in the 2 Degrees mission.
 This way, you become emotionally invested in the company and are genuinely motivated to help end world hunger.
 There isn’t a strict set of rules you have to follow, so feel free to get creative on the job.
-Two Degrees is still a young company, and is extremely open minded to any cool idea that could help the company.
+2 Degrees is still a young company, and is extremely open minded to any cool idea that could help the company.